-Among women aged 15-44 years who had a live birth, the percentage that is provided a LARC method (implants or intrauterine devices or systems (IUD/IUS)) within 3 and 60 days of delivery.
+The percentage of women aged 15-44 years at risk of unintended pregnancy is provided a LARC method (implants or intrauterine devices or systems (IUD/IUS)).

 How the Measure Should be Used

-The Contraceptive Care – Postpartum Access to LARC measure should be used as an access measure; very low rates (less than 1-2% use) may signal barriers to LARC provision that should be addressed through training and quality improvement processes.
-The barriers to obtaining LARC are well documented, and include client and physician lack of knowledge, financial constraints, and logistical issues.
-The Contraceptive Care – Postpartum Access to LARC measure should NOT be used to encourage high rates of use as this may lead to coercive practices.
+This measure should be used as an access measure to identify very low rates of LARC use (less than 1-2% use); very low rates may signal barriers to LARC provision that should be addressed through training, changes in reimbursement practices, quality improvement processes, or other steps.
+The barriers to obtaining LARC are well documented, and include client physician lack of knowledge, financial constraints, and logistical issues.
+The Contraceptive Care – Access to LARC measure should NOT be used to encourage high rates of use as this may lead to coercive practices.
 This is especially important given the historical context of coercive practices related to contraception.
-For this reason, it is not appropriate to use this measure in a pay-for-performance context.
+For the same reason, it is not appropriate to use the Contraceptive Care – Access to LARC measure in a pay-for-performance context.

 Measure specifications and SAS code have been developed to calculate the measures using administrative claims data: